 - A Main Operating Suite fully equipped surgical facility meeting the requirements of a modern clinical OR with capabilities including fluoroscopy, ultrasound, advanced life support and patient monitoring systems

-- An Intensive Care / Study Conduct Adjacent to the Main Operating Suit and Stat Lab, this area is dedicated to long-term care and treatment of implanted and critically ill animals.
-Located centrally with direct visual access to these rooms, a monitoring/nursing station is manned by trained Critical Care/Veterinary Technicians supporting around the clock critical care, treatments, monitor vital signs, and collect study specific data 24 hours a day, 365 days a year per study requirements.
+- An Intensive Care / Study Conduct Adjacent to the Main Operating Suit and Stat Lab, this area is dedicated to long-term care and treatment of implanted and critically ill large animal species (ovine, porcine and bovine).
+Located centrally with direct visual access to these rooms, a monitoring/nursing station is manned by trained Critical Care/Veterinary Technicians supporting round the clock critical care, treatments, monitor vital signs, and collect study specific data 24 hours a day, 365 days a year per study requirements.